Regional Cooperation Agreement on Combating Piracy and Armed Robbery against Ships in Asia

 The Regional Cooperation Agreement on Combating Piracy and Armed Robbery against Ships in Asia, abbreviated as ReCAAP or RECAAP, is a multilateral agreement between 16 countries in Asia, concluded in November 2004 and includes the RECAAP Information Sharing Centre (ISC), an initiative for facilitating the dissemination of piracy-related information.

-To date, twenty one countries in various parts of the world have ratified the ReCAAP agreement.
+To date, twenty-one countries in various parts of the world have ratified the ReCAAP agreement.

 ReCAAP History

 The Regional Cooperation Agreement on Combating Piracy and Armed Robbery against Ships in Asia (ReCAAP) is the first regional government-to-government agreement to promote and enhance cooperation against piracy and armed robbery against ships in Asia.
-ReCAAP ISC was proposed in 1999 as a result of shared concern specifically related to cases of piracy and armed robbery, and it came into force in November 2006 after further ratification by member states.
-To date, 21 States (14 Asian countries, 5 European countries, Australia, the USA) have become Contracting Parties to ReCAAP.
+ReCAAP ISC was proposed in 1989 as a result of shared concern specifically related to cases of piracy and armed robbery, and it came into force in November 2006 after further ratification by member states.
+In January 2026, United States President Donald Trump announced that the United States would withdraw from the organization.

-The 21 Contracting Parties of ReCAAP:
+The 29 Contracting Parties of ReCAAP: